auxility/baseadapter/README.md

   @Override
   public View onCreateView(...) {
-    ...
+    // ...
     //adapter initialization with instances of YourItem and YourItem1 RecyclerView.LayoutManager gridManager = SpanGridLayoutManager(getContext(), 3, adapter)
-    //adapter binding
+    // adapter binding
-    ...
+    // ...
   }

 }
 ```
-As a result YourItem will take 1/3 and YourItem1 2/3 of RecyclerView width or height depending on orientation.
+As a result, `YourItem` will take 1/3 and `YourItem1` 2/3 of the parent's width or height depending on orientation.

 ## Coming Soon ###
 - TabLayout complete support
 - PagingAdapter